jMujunen/Momentis/README.md

 > Note: This will re-encoding each video and due to limitations in `moviepy` api, gpu transcoding is not supported.
 > This results in a long processing time for large video sets.
 > For reference, 8 hours of CS:GO footage took my i7-12700k roughly 4 hours.
-I suggest running it overnight
+I suggest running it overnight.
+Expect high cpu usage.

 ### Getting Started